-In consultation with Compensia, our Compensation Committee and specifically Mr. Bonderman and Mr. DeYoung reviewed the non-employee director compensation policy and concluded that no changes were warranted.
+In consultation with Compensia, the Compensation Committee and specifically Mr. Bonderman and Mr. DeYoung reviewed the non-employee director compensation policy and concluded that no changes were warranted in 2021.
 Neither Mr. Bonderman nor Mr. DeYoung accept any compensation for serving on our Board of Directors.